MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-r-in-query-editor.md

 # Using R in Query Editor

-You can use R, a programming language widely used by statisticians, data scientists, and data analysts, in the Power BI Desktop **Query Editor**.
-This integration of R into **Query Editor** lets you perform data cleansing using R, and perform advanced data shaping and completion of missing data in datasets, predictions, and clustering, just to name a few.
-R is a powerful language, and can be used in Query Editor to get your data ready for data model and report creation.
+You can use **R**, a programming language widely used by statisticians, data scientists, and data analysts, in the Power BI Desktop **Query Editor**.
+This integration of R into **Query Editor** lets you perform data cleansing using R, and perform advanced data shaping and analytics in datasets, including completion of missing data, predictions, and clustering, just to name a few. **R** is a powerful language, and can be used in **Query Editor** to prepare your data model and create reports.

 ## Installing R

-To use R in the Power BI Desktop **Query Editor**, you need to install **R** on your local machine.
+To use **R** in Power BI Desktop's **Query Editor**, you need to install **R** on your local machine.
 You can download and install **R** for free from many locations, including the [Revolution Open download page](https://mran.revolutionanalytics.com/download/), and the [CRAN Repository](https://cran.r-project.org/bin/windows/base/).

 ## Using R in Query Editor

-To show how to use R in Query Editor, we'll use an example from a stock market dataset, based on a .CSV file that you can [download from here] and follow along.
-The steps for this example are the following.
+To show how to use **R** in **Query Editor**, we'll use an example from a stock market dataset, based on a .CSV file that you can [download from here] and follow along.
+The steps for this example are the following:

 1. First, load your data into **Power BI Desktop**.
 In this example we'll load the *EuStockMarkets_NA.csv* file.
 Select **Get Data > CSV** from the **Home** ribbon in **Power BI Desktop**.